pandadady/Machine-Learning-Course/support_vector_machine/README.md

     Above paragraph is from English Wikipedia.

-    Support vector machine is a classifier using the separating plane to classify the data.
+    Support vector machine is a classifier using the separating surface to classify the data.

-    For the n-dimensional data separating plane is n-1 dimension
+    For the n-dimensional data separating surface is n-1 dimension

-    For a plane, the separating plane is a straight line.
+    For a plane, the separating surface is a straight line.

-    We hope that the points on both sides of the plane are far from the plane as far as possible.
+    We hope that the points on both sides of the surface are far from the surface as far as possible.

-    The nearest point to the separation surface is called the interval.
+    The nearest point to the separation surface is called the margin.

     The support vector is the closest point.

     The goal is to maximize the distance between the support vectors and the separation surface.

+###2.Derivation
+    The derivation of support vector machine algorithm is difficult for me at first.

+    (1)  function margin and geometric margin.